 Other high priced cachets are those with both the phosphor and non-phosphor set attached.
 Typically they sell for £ 50 – 100 on Ebay, or even more.
 In the SA catalogue, non-phospor cachets are numbered as a, phosphor cachets as b and those with both sets as c.

-High value UK FDC due to the relevant PM & quite rare cachet.
-Nottingham was William Booth’s birthplace and picture FDCs with this PM has catalogue value £85 (BFDC 2014).
+High value UK FDC due to the relevant PM.
+Nottingham was William Booth’s birthplace and picture FDCs with this PM has catalogue value £100 (BFDC 2018).
+Extra value for rare cachet.

 Very rare handpainted UK FDC, catalogue no. SA 5.13 (Chalmers/Riches).
 Uncommon UK FDCs typically sell massively above catalogue prices (Cat. value = ordinary FDC £25 & phosphor £35, BFDC 2014).